novifinancial/ed25519-speccheck/README.md

 - a "pre-reduced" scalar (vector 8), namely one that fails if the verification equation is `[8] R + [8 k] A = [8 s] B` rather than the recommended `[8] (R + k A) = [8] sB`.
   (which passes cofactored, without pre-reduction).
+- A non-canonical representation of R (vectors 11 & 12).
-- a negative zero point in A (vectors 12 & 13).
+- a negative zero point in A (vectors 13 & 14).

 For a total of 15 test vectors.